 - second field: Salman Rushdie and postcolonial theory

 - third field: Theories of global modernity

 - first field: Modernism/Postmodernism

 - second field: German and Spanish 20th century experimental novel

 - third field: Literature, Painting and the Body

 The fields, typically three in number, form the basis of three reading lists.
 For each list, the student drafts a question which is the starting point of an essay.
 The essays can range from a survey of a field to a focused analysis that functions as a dry run for a dissertation chapter.
 Once the essay portion of the exam is completed, an oral exam is scheduled.
 The A-exam must be taken before the student's seventh term of residence.
 This is a requirement of the Graduate School, not of the Department.

 The student must complete an acceptable dissertation.
 The work is directed by the chair of his or her Special Committee and must be approved by all members of the Special Committee.

-This oral examination deals with the dissertation.
-It is administered by the Special Committee
+This oral examination is a defense of the dissertation.
+It is administered by the Special Committee.

 Graduate Student Awards